 Who is at risk for motion sickness?

-Anyone who’s traveling in a motor vehicle, boat or airplane can get motion sickness, but some people are more susceptible to it than others, including:
+Anyone who’s traveling in a motor vehicle, boat or airplane can get it, but some people are more susceptible to motion sickness than others, including:

-- Children: Motion sickness often starts in children 2 years of age or older, peaks at age 9 and tapers off
+- Children: Motion sickness is common in children and often starts at 2 years of age or older, peaks at age 9 and tapers off

 - People with a family history of motion sickness